How to Paint Furniture: Wood, Metal & Plastic

 Paint Metal Furniture

 Metal furniture, whether used inside or outside, can be revived as well.
-The process is essentially the same as with wood furniture except you’ll use a different kind of paint and primer.
+The process is essentially the same as with wood furniture, except you’ll use a different kind of paint and primer.
 Follow the steps below to revamp your metal pieces.

 Step 1: Clean and Prepare

-Clean the metal surfaces of dust or debris with detergent, water and a scrub brush or rag.
+Clean the metal surfaces of dust or debris with detergent, water, and a scrub brush or rag.
 If any mold is present, remove it with a bleach and water solution.
 Remove any rust with a wire brush or sandpaper.
-For more stubborn rust spots use a chemical rust remover.
+For more stubborn rust spots, use a chemical rust remover.
 Scrape any flaking paint with the wire brush and sand down any rough areas with heavy-grit sandpaper.

 Safety Alert!

-Always wear gloves, protective goggles and a dust mask when sanding.
+Always wear gloves, protective goggles, and a dust mask when sanding.
 In addition, wear gloves and protective goggles when using chemicals.

 If the furniture you’re working on has non-metal surfaces, such as a seat on a chair, remove them if possible.
 If they cannot be removed, cover the surfaces with newspaper or plastic and masking tape to prevent any unwanted damage.

 As you would with wood furniture, choose a good spot to do the job.
-Cover the floor with tarps, drop cloths or newspaper to avoid any headaches caused by accidental spills and make sure there’s adequate ventilation.
+Cover the floor with tarps, drop cloths, or newspaper to avoid any headaches caused by accidental spills and make sure there’s adequate ventilation.

 Step 2: Apply Primer

 Use a small or medium paint brush to cover the metal surface with True Value EasyCare Ultra Premium Interior Primer/Sealer that protects against corrosion and rust.
 Let the primer dry for a day.
 If possible, use a primer that is the same color as the paint you’re going to use.
-This will cut down on the amount of coats when you paint.
+This will cut down on the number of coats when you paint.

 Step 3: Paint It

-You can paint metal furniture a couple of ways.
+You can paint metal furniture in a couple of ways.
 There are several excellent True Value spray paints available that are formulated for use on metal furniture.
 Follow the directions on the can and hold it approximately 12″ from the painting surface to get a balanced and consistent coat.
 If you brush on the paint, use a quality, small or medium-sized paintbrush.
 Apply two coats for a long-lasting finish.
 Allow the paint to dry for at least 24 hours before using your furniture.

 Paint Plastic Furniture